Swatkats13/CS506_Final_Project/README.md

 ![Figure 12](Final_Report_Screenshots/Final_LogisticRegression_Report.png) <br />
 Figure 12.
 Logistic Regression Performance Metrics

 Next, to see if we could find more complex interactions between gene expression levels and cancer classification, we fit a Random Forest model.
 Random Forest has a number of benefits, including its ability to capture nonlinear interactions between features, handle feature importance ranking, and its ability to resist overfitting by aggregating predictions from multiple decision trees.
-In our Random Forest model, we achieved an F1-score of 0.97, which is slightly better than the logistic regression model (Figure 14).
+In our Random Forest model, we achieved an F1-score of 0.97 (Figure 14).

 One thing we noticed was that the model performed better in predicting the positive class (precision: 0.96, recall: 0.98) compared to the negative class (precision: 0.83, recall: 0.71) (Figure 14).
 This disparity is likely due to the imbalance between positive and negative classes in the training set, where there are far fewer negative samples than positive.
 However, the false positive rate was not too high, and in many cases, favoring false positives over false negatives is acceptable because the ramifications of missing a cancer diagnosis could be much greater than misdiagnosing cancer.
 If this model were to be implemented, it would be critical to consult stakeholders to determine which performance metric—precision, recall, or another—should be prioritized based on the clinical context.